xvitaly/srcrepair/docs/source/faq.rst

 Please open a new issue in our `bug tracker <https://github.com/xvitaly/srcrepair/issues>`__ on GitHub.

-.. index:: faq, firewall, network activity
+.. index:: firewall, network activity
 .. _faq-firewall:

 For what purposes does SRC Repair require Internet access?